top of page

 Socio-ecological artist and co-founder

-Over almost ten years, In-Situ has developed as a practitioner-led organisation, embedded in the everyday life of local communities, and in response to the Pendle landscape.
+Over more than a decade, In-Situ has developed as a practitioner-led organisation, embedded in the everyday life of local communities, and in response to the Pendle landscape.

 For many years we worked out of Brierfield Library.
 Overtime and in collaboration with friends, family, organisations and community groups, we were able to undertake some significant ambitious projects by scaling up our way of working, and many smaller, quieter ones that nestled into the ordinary fabric or routines of the locale, increasing opportunities for people to have more experiences of art where they live and to meet artists in ordinary settings.